andreakfernandez10/Data-Science-Practicum-Project-AF/README.md

 <p/>

 ## Exploratory Data Analysis
 Some of the more important exploratory commands I used was producing the frequency for all of the character variables.
-This function gave a lot of insight into which injuries happen the most along with the team and leagues effected.
+This function gave a lot of insight into which injuries happen the most along with the team and leagues affected.
 We can also see that Defender is the most injured position and two of the Premier League teams have the largest number of injuries.
 The number of reoccurring injuries is almost the same as new injuries, which was suprising to see.
 We can also see that Premier League has the most injured players with Bundesliga second, although they have the least amount of teams.

 <p align="center">
 <img width="671" alt="Screen Shot 2021-06-26 at 2 59 36 PM" src="https://user-images.githubusercontent.com/60277706/123525603-2be49480-d68f-11eb-89d9-eae9440c0b85.png">